locallyoptimistic/LocallyOptimistic/content/post/practical_ml.md

 In this post we'll discuss a few considerations that the Data Scientist should note during the model building and deployment process.
 As a running example to help illustrate this:

 <ul>
-<li>Imagine we work for an events platform in which a user can send an event (e.g. `happy birthday` or `please join us at our wedding`) to their guests using a web application</li>
+<li>Imagine we work for an events platform in which a user can send an event (e.g. "happy birthday" or "please join us for cocktail hour") to their guests using a web application</li>
 <li>We are tasked with building a classifier that, given a set of trained examples, can accurately classify a given event</li>
 <li>We cannot ask the user questions about the purposes of their event :)</li>
 </ul>